kyarasto/crickit-max-templates/README.md

    - Turn on audio / metro / toggle.

 3. **Play**
-   - Interact with the hardware (mic, capacitive pads).
+   - Interact with the hardware (mic, capacitive pads)!